oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 layout: post
 title:  "How to build an Anvi'o Phylogenomics Database!"
 date:   2018-06-22
-excerpt: "Do what pplacer does but slower... and you get nice trees."
+excerpt: "Do what pplacer does but slower... and with access to the NCBI database."
 ---